coreos/rpm-ostree/docs/build-chunked-oci.md

 you are targeting bootc systems with this, please follow
 <https://gitlab.com/fedora/bootc/tracker/-/issues/32>.

+When composing an image from an image that was previously chunked, the existing image's layers will automatically be re-used when specifying it as the `--output` image.

 ## Running

 Note that the `--from` and `--rootfs` options are mutually-exclusive;